Virgin Islands Beach Advisory, DPNR

 The Department of Planning and Natural Resources (DPNR) announces that the Beach Water Quality Monitoring Program, which evaluates weekly water quality at popular swimming beaches throughout the Territory by sampling for Enterococci Bacteria and Turbidity, which is a measure of water clarity, advises the public of the following:

-DPNR performed water quality analysis at 30 designated beaches throughout the Territory during the week of March 19-23, 2018.
+DPNR performed water quality analysis at 17 designated beaches throughout the Territory during the week of April 16-20, 2018.
+The following beaches meet water quality standards and are safe for swimming or fishing:

 The following beaches meet water quality standards and are safe for swimming or fishing.